Subscriber segmentation — what it is and what it’s for?

 The numbers back it up.

 The CTR of web push notifications sent to all subscribers is 10-12%.
-On the other hand, web push automation campaigns achieve an average CTR of 15%, and in many cases can exceed over 20 or 30%.
+On the other hand, web push automation campaigns achieve an average CTR of 15%, and in many cases can exceed 20 or 30%.

 This does not mean that you should completely give up on mass campaigns.
 However, you can't expect them to be as effective as those sent with segmentation and personalization.